The Split CD

 The Split CD (also known as Split 10" on vinyl) is a 1998 split EP featuring tracks from Queens of the Stone Age and Beaver.
-It is currently out of print and rare.
+It is currently out of print and is considered rare.

 The songs "The Bronze" and "These Aren't the Droids You're Looking For" were later included in the 2011 reissue of Queens of the Stone Age's self-titled debut album, originally released in 1998.

 The songs "Morocco" and "Absence Without Leave" are misprinted, and are labeled for the opposite songs.